josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 You know how to spy on the `Router` and a data service.

-You'll take a different approach with `ActivatedRoute` because
+You will take a different approach with `ActivatedRoute` because

 *   `paramMap` returns an `Observable` that can emit more than one value during a test
 *   You need the router helper function, `convertToParamMap()`, to create a `ParamMap`